ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.fronius-wattpilot/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 4.6.0 (2023-07-15)
+- Fixed timeout issue in normal parser mode (#36), still exist in dynamic parser mode --> use no timeout (0)
+- Fixed a number of issues concerning the static parser mode
+- Quality of life improvements --> you can now set the common states directly! (set_power, set_mode) are still available for compatibility reasons and for the dynamic parser mode

+### 4.5.1 (2023-03-02)
+- Fixed issue #29 (custom states not working)

+### 4.5.0 (2023-02-19)
+- Fixed random log messages
+- Fixed a type conflict at the set_state state
+- Commits from now on should be signed

 ### 4.4.0 (2023-02-16)
 - known states will now be updated even if the dynamic parser is enabled